 3. Fourth grade is when students here take a class in state history.
 Lest you encounter an Ohioan, you’ll learn that North Carolina was first in flight.
 There’s a picture that proves it.
 An honest-to-goodness picture taken on a glass plate negative.
 I could make a terrible Dad Joke here about the Wright Brothers not having Snapchat in 1903, but we already know how sparse cell service would have been on the Outer Banks back then.

-4. Moravians founded the school that became Salem Academy in Winston-Salem in 1772, four years before the signing of the Declaration of Independence.
-It survived measles outbreaks and the Civil War, and today it’s the oldest continuously operating school for girls in the country.
+4. Moravians founded the school that became Salem College in Winston-Salem in 1772, four years before the signing of the Declaration of Independence.
+It survived measles outbreaks and the Civil War, and today it’s the oldest continuously operating school for girls and women in the country.
 That’s staying power.

 5. I used to live in Charlotte.
 Here’s how I knew when school was back in session: Traffic would magically appear where it hadn’t been the week before.
 For some people, like formerly childless me, this sneaks up on them every single year.
 “WHAT ARE ALL OF YOU PEOPLE DOING HERE?”
 I’d ask, every September, to a city of 750,000.